YunaBraska/nano/docs/context/README.md

 ### Configuration Profiles

 Profiles are used to define different configurations for different environments.
 They can be set by using the `app_profiles` property.
-But compatible with properties like `spring.profiles.active`, `quarkus.profile`, `micronaut.profiles`, etc.
+It is compatible with properties like `spring.profiles.active`, `quarkus.profile`, `micronaut.profiles`, etc.
 When using profiles, the corresponding `application-{profile}.properties` file will be loaded if present.